luigitarallo/html-css-bootstrap-dashboard/README.md

 Replica of a Dashboard Page.
 The page is responsive, with static data.

-- In this exercise I learned how to use Bootstrap for making a responsive dashboard page.
+- In this exercise I learned how to use Bootstrap classes for making a responsive dashboard page, a dropdown menu and accordions.

 _Boolean exercise with responsive layout_